vvbaliga/content/Integrations/MongoDB/README.md

 ---

 Use MongoDB to search and query entries
-This integration was integrated and tested with version xx of MongoDB
+This integration was integrated and tested with version v4.2.3 of MongoDB
 ## Configure MongoDB on Demisto
 ---